Nonye2K3/chia/Windows-Tips-&-Tricks.md

-In Windows, you can use the chia cli from powershell, allowing you more flexibility and control.
-Powershell is a program where you type commands, press enter, and do things like changing folders, moving files, or running programs, like chia.
+In Windows, you can use the chia CLI from Windows PowerShell, allowing you more flexibility and control.
+PowerShell is a program where you type commands, press enter, and do things like changing folders, moving files, or running programs, like chia.

 # 1. Parallel plotting using PowerShell
 ```